 Our team is growing, so check back soon.
 If you are interested in joining, contact Katie Pryal.

-Katie is a an adult rider who returned to riding after a 20-year hiatus.
+Katie is a a bipolar-autistic adult rider who returned to riding after a 20-year hiatus.
 She rode on the Duke University Equestrian Team, graduating in 1998.
 She rides hunters and jumpers on her 2018 KWPN mare Georgette.
-Katie is autistic and has bipolar disorder.
-She is the author of Life of the Mind Interrupted: Essays on Mental Health and Disability in Higher Education (Blue Crow, 2017), A Light in the Tower: A New Reckoning with Mental Health and Disability in Higher Education (U. Kansas Press, forthcoming 2023), the essay series Mom, Interrupted, on being an autistic mom of autistic kids, in Catapult Magazine, and more.
+She is the author of many books that center mental health and neurodiversity, including Life of the Mind Interrupted: Essays on Mental Health and Disability in Higher Education (Blue Crow, 2017) and A Light in the Tower: A New Reckoning with Mental Health and Disability in Higher Education (U. Kansas Press, forthcoming 2024).
+She also writes many short pieces for magazines, including the Mom, Interrupted column on being an autistic mom of autistic kids in Catapult Magazine.
 She lives in Chapel Hill.

 Jenna is an adult rider in her mid-20s who has been riding consistently since childhood, competing primarily in hunters and occasionally in dressage.
 She has anxiety and depression, ADHD, and chronic pain/migraines.
 She owns a photography business (Jenna Smith Equine Photography) and works as a full-time barn manager.
 Follow her on Instagram at instagram.com/jen_tography.
 She lives in Chapel Hill.